thosgood/this-weeks-finds/markdown/251-300/week296.md

           |  |            |  |  |  |

-Mathematically, the tensor product of objects V and W is their direct sum V+W, while the tensor product of morphisms Q:V \to W and Q':V' \to W' is the quadratic form Q+Q' given by:
+Mathematically, the tensor product of objects V and W is their direct sum V+W, while the tensor product of morphisms Q:V \to W and Q'\colon V' \to  W' is the quadratic form Q+Q' given by:

 (Q+Q')(v,v',w,w') = Q(v,w) + Q'(v',w')

 Our category also has "duals for morphisms".
-Intuitively, this means that we can take any circuit Q: V \to W built from resistors:
+Intuitively, this means that we can take any circuit Q\colon  V \to  W built from resistors:

             |
         --------